the-ride-never-ends/scrape_the_law_mk3/README.md

 ## Overview
-3rd version of scrape_the_law, per Endo's comments and critiques. scrape_the_law_mk3 is a web scraping system to collect municipal legal codes from US cities/counties and store them in a structured SQL database.
+3rd version of scrape_the_law, per Endo's comments and critiques. scrape_the_law_mk3 is a web scraping system to collect municipal legal codes from all 22,899 US cities and counties and store them in a structured SQL database.

 ## Key Features
 - Extract legal documents from official government or government-contracted websites and databases.